Joint replacement involves surgery to replace

 the ends of bones in a damaged joint.
 This surgery creates new joint

-artificial surfaces lined with metal and plastic.
-Usually, doctors replace the
+(scapula) or cap them with artificial surfaces lined with plastic or metal and

 Doctors often use general